 In January 2020, the Town advertised an Invitation for Bids (IFB) for the construction of the Senior Center.
 Around this time, the Town also began and completed due diligence on the site, including an appraisal of the parcel that will be used for parking, a title search, and environmental review.

 In February 2020 the Town held a pre-bid conference to allow for pre-qualified general contractors and sub-contractors to ask questions of the Town’s project management team.
 On February 27, the Town opened general contractor bids.
 Of the four (4) bids received, the lowest base bid was from Castagna Construction of Danvers, MA: $7,577,000.
 Additional elements for the construction of the building brought the total bid to $7,907,462.

-- May 19, 2020: Town Meeting to decide whether to appropriate additional funds for Senior Center
+June 2020: Town Meeting approves appropriation of additional funds for Senior Center

 Past Town Meeting Votes, Appropriations, and Project Approvals: